Coronavirus: Iran reopens schools after seven months | DW | 05.09.2020

 "This year will be a year of strict discipline for our students, something like in armed forces training camps," the president added.

-Iran's minister for education, Mohsen Haji-Mirzaei, explained to the Iranian news agency ISNA that in schools where the number of students is high enough, pupils will be split into two groups with one group attending school on even-numbered days, and the other on odd-numbered days.
+Education Minister Mohsen Haji-Mirzaei explained to the Iranian news agency ISNA that in schools where the number of students is high enough pupils will be split into two groups, with one group attending school on even-numbered days, and the other on odd-numbered days.

 Read more: Iran uranium stockpile '10 times limit' set in nuclear deal

-Abbas Aqazadeh, president of the general assembly of the Medical Council of Iran, warned that the return to school "could turn into a human catastrophe within a very short period of time."
+Abbas Aghazadeh, president of the general assembly of the Medical Council of Iran, warned that the return to school "could turn into a human catastrophe within a very short period of time."

 ab/mm (dpa, EFE, Reuters)